Leon-Africa/evmosdevops/README.md

 ## Tx-bot

-Transaction bots are refernced via submodule to the following repository[here](https://github.com/evmos/bots)
+Transaction bots are refernced via submodule to the following repository  [here](https://github.com/evmos/bots)

 Bots submit tx on the network using the account specified in the `start.sh` - by default private key is the same for all instances of the tx bot and the bot uses our JSON-RPC API which is exposed on port `8545`.